HITONE STUDIOS - CASE STUDY

 BUSINESS IMPACT

-Increased repeat engagement through coordination tools
+Increase repeat engagement through planning and coordination loops

 05 - SYSTEM ARCHITECTURE